New report shows four out of every five jobseekers in Saudi Arabia are female

 Saudi’s Ministry of Labour recently announced plans to create 60,000 jobs in the non-profit sector by 2020, creating a rich source of jobs for female jobseekers.

-And the ever-increasing female participation in the country’s workforce has had other knock-on effects such as the growth of ride-hailing apps Uber and Careem, which have benefitted from women needing to get to work.
+And the ever-increasing female participation in the country’s workforce has had other knock-on effects such as the growth of ride-hailing apps Uber and Careem, which have benefited from women needing to get to work.